zerotohero-dev/volkan-uses-z2h-dev/docs/index.md

 * [1Password](https://1password.com): I use this to store anything secret.
 * [Authy](https://authy.com): I use this to manage my 2FA tokens.
-The best feature is that it syncs across devices so if I lose my phone, I can still access my tokens.
+The best feature is that it syncs across devices, so if I lose my phone, I can still access my tokens.

 ## Task Management

-* [16bugs](https://16bugs.com): This site is available since the dawn of time.
+* [16bugs](https://16bugs.com): This site has been available since the dawn of time.
   When I need a simple task management tool, just for myself, /I use it.
 * [Agenda](https://agenda.com): I use this to keep track of my notes action items.
 * [Bugzilla](https://www.bugzilla.org): I use this to manage my bugs.